 The company views safety management as one of the key management requirements of the company.
-The Board Safety Subcommittee, which now includes four board members, meets formally with key management staff three monthly.
+The Board Safety Subcommittee, which includes four board members, meets formally along with key management staff three monthly.
 The staff Health and Safety committee meets monthly.
 Key safety policy documents have been formalised and developed in line with regulatory requirements and with best modern practice.
-There are 15 safety KPIs which are measured and reported on monthly.
-Safety reporting is at the top of meeting agendas and safety reporting is included in separate stand-alone papers from general Board and Management business.
-The annual safety audit carried out in December 2014 resulted in the company closing all outstanding conditions and recommendations as a result of a more proactive and professional approach to safety being applied within the company.
+There are 17 safety KPIs which are measured and reported upon monthly.
+Safety reporting is at the top of meeting agendas and as stand-alone papers at the start of monthly Board reports.
+The annual safety audit carried out in November 2015 resulted in the company closing all outstanding conditions and recommendations from the 2014 safety audit.
+This is as a result of a more proactive and professional approach to safety being applied within the company.